llir/llvm/README.md

 [Example usage in GoDoc](https://godoc.org/github.com/llir/llvm/ir#example-package--Evaluator).

 The following example program parses [eval.ll](ir/testdata/eval.ll), evaluates the return value of the `@main` function and prints the result to standard output.
+The result should be 42.

 ```go
 package main